 This report can be quite complicated depending on your business operations, so we recommend working with a licensed CPA to ensure you are filing correctly.

 South Dakota LLC FAQ

 How much does it cost to start an LLC in South Dakota?

-The filing fee for South Dakota LLCs is $150.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a South Dakota LLC is $150.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in South Dakota?

 The general filing time for South Dakota LLCs is 1 business day.